 - Limit the number of staff that can occupy shared break and kitchen areas.
 Post reminders of the maximum occupancy of these rooms based on size and layout to allow six-foot physical distancing. - Post signage encouraging handwashing before and after preparing food. - Shared water bottles or filtering water dispensers should be avoided.
 Filling glasses, mugs, and other reusable bottles, which may cause cross-contamination, is discouraged.
 If dispensers are used, prevent cross-contamination by avoiding contact with the spigot and disinfecting the controls after each use. - Shared mugs, glasses, dishes, and utensils should be avoided. - Shared appliances such as microwaves, refrigerators, toasters, vending machines, and "single serve pod" coffee machines should be disinfected before and after each use or at least daily. - Disinfect tables, counters, and fixtures at least daily. - Sharing of any food or beverage is strictly prohibited unless it is provided in singleserve sealed wrapper or container. - Avoid use of shared towels and sponges; paper toweling can be used to wash/scrub dishes. - Create schedules that allow employees set times to access break rooms for meal preparation and eating. - Stagger table seating to maintain six-foot distancing.
-Where distancing can be maintained, employees may eat in the break room or kitchen without a face covering. - Where it is not possible to maintain six-foot distancing, employees should adhere to break room schedules or eat in separate areas such as vacant offices, conference rooms, personal vehicles, or at their desks with proper disinfection. - If an outdoor eating environment is available, it would be preferable to eating in an indoor breakroom. - Break rooms and lunchrooms should not be used for social gatherings or meetings with eating and drinking, even if following social distance guidelines and staying within occupancy limits.
+Where distancing can be maintained, employees may eat in the break room or kitchen without a face covering. - Where it is not possible to maintain six-foot distancing, employees should adhere to break room schedules or eat in separate areas such as vacant offices, conference rooms, personal vehicles, or at their desks with proper disinfection. - Outdoor eating environments are better than eating indoors. - Break rooms and lunchrooms should not be used for social gatherings or meetings with eating and drinking, even if following physical distance guidelines and staying within occupancy limits.